August 5–7 · University of Greenwich · London UK

 • The negative effects of the dollar as a world currency and of USD-backed stablecoins

-• The significance and impact of China’s recent policy initiatives (such as the Global Governance Initiative)
+• The significance and impact of China's recent policy initiatives

 • The role of socialism in the political and geopolitical economy of capitalism